Questions to Ask When Interviewing a Midwife

-When interviewing a midwife for a homebirth or birth center birth, come prepared to answer as well as ask questions.
+When interviewing a midwife to attend your birth, come prepared to answer as well as ask questions.
 Be friendly and inquisitive.
 Make your questions as specific as possible, non-threatening, and personal to your situation.
 Notice whether you feel relaxed in conversation and whether there is a spirit of dialogue and “getting to know” one another.
 Informed disclosure includes receiving current information about the risks and benefits of an action or non-action.
 Families choosing midwifery care tend to prefer this tool along with co-operative decision making when facing the inevitable questions that arise during pregnancy, labor, birth and beyond.
 Communication and mutual respect are essential to a successful relationship of this nature.
 No amount of talking can reveal the answers to all the possible aspects of any birth.
 Discovering whether enough common truths are shared among you and whether the personalities are such to allow for genuine exchange will guide you in choosing your midwife.

 How long have you been practicing?

 Where and when did you receive your training?

 How many births have you attended as the primary midwife?
 Do you have a statistics disclosure handout?

 Do you have written informed consent or disclosure statements?

 Do you have paperwork which you request to be filled out and signed?

 What criteria do you use for risking out mothers for your service? … for homebirths?